andela-ftchirou/cryptopals/README.md

 ## Matasano Crypto Challenges

-What do you do when you want to learn both Rust (or any other programming language) and crypto?
+What do you do when you want to learn both [Rust](http://rust-lang.org) (or any other programming language) and crypto?

-You do the [matasano crypto challenges](http://cryptopals.com).
+You work through the [matasano crypto challenges](http://cryptopals.com) in Rust.
 Obvious!